Thank you for being you.

 The girl leaned forward and whispered softly in his ear, "See?
 Romeo may have liked other girls, but it didn't compare to his love for Juliet.
 A love like theirs only happens once in a lifetime."
 She drew back and asked in a normal voice, "Do you want more examples?
 I have them marked."

 "Um, no, that's okay," Jesse shook his head, opened his eyes and nervously took his hand out of hers.
-He all of a sudden felt incredibly strange.
+He felt strange.

 "So, what about you?" the girl asked.